Maleehak/BriefMe/README.md

     * Advantage:
         - Accurately summarizes the average size videos generation within 2-4s!
     * Disadvantage:
-        - Since it relies on subtitles, if the video does not contains the subtitles, this method fails
+        - Since it relies on subtitles, if the video does not contains the subtitles, this method won't work

 ## Features